 The STEM Ambassador program is a substantial volunteer program for undergraduate students in STEM disciplines.
 Internships are available if a student desires a robust program and to earn credit for participation.
 This program provides Stan State students the opportunity to develop leadership and teamwork skills, and the ability to transfer intellectual learning from the classrooms to an audience.
 Students lead classroom activities for the Junior Scientist and Solar Suitcase Program as well as take the lead for Science Saturday and Science Day activities.

-To apply as a STEM Ambassador, please complete the application found at the following link and returning to Dr. Mark Grobner, Naraghi Hall room N268 or Sunpreet Kaur at the Faculty Development Center.
+To apply as a STEM Ambassador, please complete the online application found at the following link.

 Star STEM Ambassador Heather Friedberg

 I joined the STEM Ambassador program the first semester it started.
 I immediately became an Ambassador for the STEM Ambassadors.
 This program has helped me improve as a future STEM educator.
 The program allowed me to explore an infinite number of labs and lessons that I can apply to Science in Our Community and to my future classroom; especially since Dr. Grobner never really told me “no”.
 I worked with a diverse group of students and was able to fine-tune my lessons to their differences.
 This was more practice for me to adapt to the diverse community that Stanislaus County is.
 I have grown as a person and as a leader through this program.
 I owe a lot of my accomplishments to the team that has created the STEM Ambassador program.
 I was able to lead several Science Saturdays and create programs that have never existed until now.
 Being a STEM Ambassador just solidified my decision to be a STEM educator in more ways than one.
 I must say huge thanks to everyone who has helped me, for my future is now bright and fully possible because of it.

 Star STEM Ambassador Aaron Carmack